samyarsworld/Text-summarization-NLP/README.md

 1.1 - Include logging feature.

-2 - Build configuration class tools for different stages deep learning design to have one source of truth.
+2 - Build configuration class tools for different stages of deep learning design to have one source of truth.

-3 - Build model by importing data, building dataset, network, training, evaluation, and prediction pipelines.
+3 - Build a model by importing data, building a dataset, network, training, evaluation, and prediction pipelines.

-4 - Keep track of the project on github and use github action for CD/CI and deployment.
+4 - Keep track of the project on GitHub and use GitHub action for CD/CI and deployment.

-5 - Containerize project using Docker.
+5 - Containerize the project using Docker.

 6 - Deploy the model on AWS using S3, EC2, and possibly EKS service.

 # Model

-Pegasus transformer model from hugging face project is used. https://huggingface.co/docs/transformers/model_doc/pegasus
+Pegasus transformer model from the hugging face project is used. https://huggingface.co/docs/transformers/model_doc/pegasus

 # SentencePiece